nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 It is designed for fast use through **command line interface**(CLI), complemented by a **graphical user interface**(GUI) for convenience use.

+## Target User

+IBook is specially designed for small scale groceries store keeper, who are having issues with product organization and keeping track on expiring items.

+We aim to help store keeper to simplify the process of managing inventory and reduce their losses by minimizing groceries wastage due to expiry.

 --------------------------------------------------------------------------------------------------------------------

 * Table of Contents